Stressed older man looking at his energy bill.

 Some Aussie households and businesses have likely already seen their power bill increase though as a result of the initial wholesale pricing surge in April, and default pricing changes in early July.

-And with wholesale prices continuing on an upwards trajectory, further bill shocks could be coming, Christine Seib, Canstar Blue’s Editor-in-Chief, said.
+And with wholesale prices continuing on an upwards trajectory, further bill shocks could be coming, Christine Seib, Canstar Blue’s former Editor-in-Chief, said.

 Prices in market have already seen a dramatic change as a result of the initial wholesale cost surge in April,” she said.
 “According to our database, some retailers have increased prices on what would normally be more competitive offers to new customers by as much as 40 per cent in some states in the past month.